On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Cohomology and regulators

 \subsection{A complex diagram}

 In this subsection we explain the strategy we will apply to compute the image of cohomology classes under the regulator $\rD$ to Deligne cohomology.
-In this way, in Subsection~\ref{subsec:complex-argument} we will relate Beilinson-Flach cohomology classes with the special values of the complex Rankin-Selberg $L$-function.
-We will use Deligne cohomology for varieties defined over subrings of $\C$, in particular if a variety is defined over a subring of $\R$ we will ignore its real structure.
-Our main references on Deligne cohomology are~\cite{deninger.scholl:beilinson,esnault.viehweg:deligne-beilinson,jannsen:deligne}.
+In this way, in Subsection~\ref{subsec:complex-argument} we will relate Beilinson--Flach cohomology classes with the special values of the complex Rankin--Selberg $L$-function.
+We will use Deligne cohomology for varieties defined over $\C$; for varieties over subfields $K$ of $\C$, we define Deligne cohomology by base-extending.
+Our main references on Deligne cohomology are~\cite{deningerscholl91,esnaultviehweg,jannsen88b}.

+Deligne cohomology is closely related to extension groups in the category of mixed Hodge structures, which are given explicitly as follows (see \cite[Equations~2.4.2 and 2.7.1, Proposition~4.13]{jannsen88b}).
+Let $K$ be a subring of $\C$.
+Then:

+First we consider the case of smooth proper varieties.
+We shall only consider the Deligne cohomology groups $H_{\del}^{p}(X, K(q))$ in the range $p \le 2q$, in which case there are short exact sequences